MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ## Event schemas

-There are currently two supported classifications of events available in event tracing: audit events and monitoring events.
+There are currently two supported classifications of events available in event tracing: *audit events* and *monitoring events*.
 Each event has a standardized schema with fields included in every event (namespace, event version, tenantId, and timestamp) as well as fields unique to each event classification.

 ### Audit events